blueperf/acmeair-mainservice-java/README.md

 ## IBM Cloud Private Instructions
 This doc assumes that
 * ICP is installed and configured
-* The docker env is logged into the CFC docker repo
+* The docker env is logged into the ICP docker repo
   * docker login mycluster.icp:8500

 * kubectl and helm are attached the ICP cluster